behas/lucene-skos/README.md

 The module supports the following use cases:

- * UC1: Expansion of URI terms to SKOS labels]: URI-references to SKOS concepts in given Lucene documents are expanded by the labels behind those concepts.
+ * [UC 1](https://github.com/behas/lucene-SKOS/wiki/UseCases): Expansion of URI terms to SKOS labels]: URI-references to SKOS concepts in given Lucene documents are expanded by the labels behind those concepts.

- * UC2: Expansion of text terms to SKOS labels]: Labels in given Lucene documents, which are defined as preferred concept labels in a given SKOS vocabulary, are expanded by additional labels defined in that vocabulary.
+ * [UC2](https://github.com/behas/lucene-SKOS/wiki/UseCases): Expansion of text terms to SKOS labels]: Labels in given Lucene documents, which are defined as preferred concept labels in a given SKOS vocabulary, are expanded by additional labels defined in that vocabulary.

 ## Installation and Usage